BrownCSCI1230/lab03_convolution_template/README.md

-# Convolution
+# Lab 3: Convolution

-Welcome to Lab 3 Convolution!
-The handout for this lab is located [here](https://browncsci1230.github.io/labs/lab3).
+Welcome to Lab 3!
+The handout for the lab is located [here](https://browncsci1230.github.io/labs/lab3).